alvarolorentedev/kanekotic-page/blog/2022-10-10-delivery-acceleration-enabling-features.md

 *  Decouple activation of features from the release pipeline.
 * Solving incidents in a matter of seconds.
-* Do a controlled rollout. for example:
+* Do a controlled rollout.
+For example:
   * Enable only for team.
   * Enable for X% of the traffic.
   * Enable for users in a specific country.